Kirill-Stepankov/ERC20-token-detector/README.md

 # ERC20 Detector

 ####  A web application designed to detect the ERC20 standard.
-It is coded following the principles of Clena Architecture and SOLID.
+It is coded following the principles of Clean Architecture and SOLID.

 ![List of endpoints](image.png)